 (c) an account of the activities provided for in the annual work programme that were not carried out and of the objectives of that programme that were not met, as well as the reasons for the failure to carry out those activities and to reach those objectives.

-5. The Authority shall assess the implementation reports of the competent authorities.
-Where there are material risks of not attaining the priorities set out in the Strategic Supervisory Plan the Authority shall issue a recommendation to each competent authority concerned on how the relevant shortcomings in its activities can be remedied.
+5. The Authority shall assess the information laid down in the dedicated chapter referred to in Paragraph 4.
+Where there are material risks of not attaining the priorities set out in the Union (525 Berès > applies to Art.1, 2 & 3) Strategic Supervisory Plan the Authority shall issue a recommendation to each competent authority concerned on how the relevant shortcomings in its activities can be remedied.

-Based on the reports and its own assessment of risks, the Authority shall identify the activities of the competent authority that are critical to fulfilling the Strategic Supervisory Plan and shall, as appropriate, conduct reviews under Article 30 of those activities.
+Based on the reports and its own assessment of risks, the Authority shall identify the activities of the competent authority that are critical to fulfilling the Union Strategic Supervisory Plan 528 Berès > applies to Art.1, 2 & 3) and shall, as appropriate, conduct reviews under Article 30 of those activities.

 6. The Authority shall make best practices identified during the assessment of the annual work programmes publicly available.

-AMs tabled specifically to Article 29a of the EBA Regulation that fall if COMP is adopted: 61-63 Balz-Berès, 503 Swinburne, 504 Klinz-Tremosa i Balcells-Torvalds-Cornillet, 505 Berès-Fernández, 506 Giegold, 510 Berès, 511 Giegold, 517 Giegold, 520 Giegold, 522 Giegold, 524 Giegold, 526 Giegold, 527 Giegold, 507 Ferber, 509 Ferber, 508 Langen, 518 Berès, 521 Berès, 523 Berès, 525 Berès, 528 Berès, 512 Langen, 513 Pietikäinen, 514 Kappel-Meuthen, 515 Wierinck, 516 Hübner, 519 Hübner
+AMs tabled specifically to Article 29a of the EBA Regulation that fall if COMP is adopted: 61-63 Balz-Berès, 503 Swinburne, 504 Klinz-Tremosa i Balcells-Torvalds-Cornillet, 505 Berès-Fernández, 506 Giegold, 510 Berès, 511 Giegold, 517 Giegold, 520 Giegold, 522 Giegold, 524 Giegold, 526 Giegold, 527 Giegold, 507 Ferber, 509 Ferber, 508 Langen, 518 Berès, 521 Berès, 523 Berès, 525 Berès, 528 Berès, , 513 Pietikäinen, 514 Kappel-Meuthen, 515 Wierinck, 516 Hübner, 519 Hübner

 AMs tabled specifically to Article 29a of the EIOPA Regulation that fall if COMP is adopted: 920 Klinz et al, 921 Pietikainen